MarynaShavlak/phonebook/README.md

 ### 🔑 Registration, Login, and Logout Features:
 - **Registration**:
    - 📝 Users can create a new account by providing necessary information such as username, email, and password.
-   - 🔐 Input validation ensures data accuracy and security.
+   - 🔐 Input validation ensures data accuracy and security, including password confirmation.
-   - 🔒 Password confirmation.
 - **Login**:
    - 🔑 Registered users can log in using their credentials (email and password).
-   - 🔄 Session management ensures secure and seamless navigation within the application.
+   - 🔄 Session management ensures secure and seamless navigation.
 - **Logout**:
-   - 🚪 Users can log out to end their current session securely.
+   - 🚪  Users can securely end their current session.

 ### 🌐 Phone Number Input with Country Code and Flag for International Contacts:
 - **Phone Number Input**:
-   - 📱 Users can input phone numbers with an option to include the country code.
+   - 📱 Users can input phone numbers with an optional country code.
-   - 🔍 Validation ensures that the entered phone numbers are in the correct format.
+   - 🔍 Validation ensures correct phone number formats.
    - 🌐 Flags associated with country codes provide a visual cue for international contacts, enhancing user experience.

 ###  👤 Contact Management Features:
 - **Create, Edit, and Delete Contacts**:
-   - ➕ Users can add new contacts by providing essential information (name, phone number).
+   - ➕ Add new contacts with essential information (name, phone number).
    - 🖊️ Existing contacts can be edited to update information.
    - 🗑️ Contacts can be moved to recycle bin, and a confirmation step is included to prevent accidental deletions.
 - **Search and Sort Contacts**:
    - 🔍 Effortlessly find contacts by name or number using the intuitive search bar, available across the entire phonebook, in the favorites list, and even within the recycle bin for comprehensive accessibility.
-   - 🔄 Streamline contact organization with sorting options based on name or date added.
-Arrange contacts effortlessly in both ascending and descending orders, ensuring a seamless experience throughout the entire phonebook, favorites list, and recycle bin.
+   - 🔄 Organize contacts easily by sorting them based on name or date added.
+Arrange them in both ascending and descending orders for a seamless experience in your phonebook, favorites list, and recycle bin.
 - **Add Contacts to Favorites and Custom Groups**:
-   - ⭐ Users can mark certain contacts as favorites for quick access.
+   - ⭐ Mark contacts as favorites for quick access.
-   - 👥 Users have the capability to effortlessly add or remove contacts from one or multiple custom groups.
+   - 👥 Effortlessly manage contacts in custom groups.
 - **Merge Contacts**:
-   - 🔄 Seamlessly merge selected contacts by choosing the preferred name and number from the list of selected contacts.to maintain a clean and organized contact list.
+   - 🔄 Seamlessly merge selected contacts by choosing preferred name and number.
-   - 📝 Empowers users to retain the most relevant information from each contact during the merging process.
+   - 📝 Retain the most relevant information from each contact during the merging process.
 - **Streamline Contact Management with Batch Actions**:
-   - 📦Enjoy efficient contact management with the ability to select all contacts in a single click or choose specific ones.
+   - 📦 Efficiently manage contacts with one-click selection.

 ### 🗑️ Recycle Bin Management: Restore and Delete Contacts:
 - ↩️ **Selective Restore**: Easily recover one, multiple, or all contacts from the recycle bin, ensuring no duplicates.